bluerelay/windyquery/README.md

 ......
 ```
 Please note,
-- Except `raw`, all windyquery's own builder methods, such as `select`, `udpate`, `where`, and so on, already implicitly use these validation functions.
+- Except `raw`, all windyquery's own builder methods, such as `select`, `update`, `where`, and so on, already implicitly use these validation functions.
 They may be useful when used alone, for example, to help other DB libraries validate SQL snippets;
 - These validation functions only cover a very small (though commonly used) subset of SQL grammar of Postgres.

 ### Listen for a notification